moderndatacompany/dataos.info/docs/resources/lens/overview.md

 ### 2. **Defining the Table in the Model**

-In the tables directory, create a definition for each entity.
+In the tables directory, create a definition for real world entity.
 For example, to define a table for sales data:

 ```yaml
 table: